 - Cub Scout Advancement

-The Cub Scout advancement plan provides fun for the boys, gives them a sense of personal achievement as they earn badges, and strengthens family understanding as adult family members work with boys on advancement projects.
+The Cub Scout advancement plan provides fun for the cubs, gives them a sense of personal achievement as they earn badges, and strengthens family understanding as adult family members work with cubs on advancement projects.

-The Boy Scout advancement plan allows the Scout to plan and progress at his own pace.
-The Boy Scout is rewarded for each achievement, which helps him gain self-confidence, grow in self-reliance and in the ability to help others.
+The Scout advancement plan allows the Scout to plan and progress at his own pace.
+The Scout is rewarded for each achievement, which helps them gain self-confidence, grow in self-reliance and in the ability to help others.

 - Venturing Advancement